carbonatefan/OPTiMAL/README.md

 ### To run the FWD model

+The FWD model requires the Python [GPy library](https://sheffieldml.github.io/GPy/).
+To install via anaconda, open the anaconda prompt and at the command line enter:

+	conda update scipy

+followed by:

+	conta install -c conda-forge gpy

+Or, without anaconda, by first installing [pip](https://pypi.org/project/pip/) and then entering:

+	!pip install GPy

+at the python command line.

-The FWD model requires the R packages ggplot2 and RColorBrewer.
+The FWD model also requires the R packages reticulate, robCompositions, ggplot2, and RColorBrewer.
 These only need to be installed once.
 At the RStudio command line enter:

+	install.packages("reticulate")
+	install.packages("robCompositions")
 	install.packages("ggplot2")
 	install.packages("RColorBrewer")

+Lastly, you will need to direct R to your python path.
+Open the R script FWDModelFunctions.R, set this path on line 15 and save.

 To run the FWD model on the demo dataset, set the correct working directory and execute the script FWDModel in RStudio.
 This will load